InnovativeInventor/scitech/README.md

 3. Create a branch off of master and give it a meaningful name (e.g. my-new-mediumish-feature).
 4. Make necessary changes, commit, push and open a pull request on GitHub.

+You can add a pre-commit hook to build the Jekyll website (hook is in `hooks/`).

 ## License
 See `LICENSE.md` for more info.